bekencorp/bk_avdk/docs/bk7258/en/lcd/index.rst

 software design
 ----------------------------

-The design layering idea of the software code in the project is as follows：
+The design layering idea of the software code in the project is as follows:

 .. figure:: ../../_static/lcd_software.png
     :align: center